Property Lines: What They Are and How to Find Yours

 If you wish to cede the property to your neighbor, you can file a boundary line adjustment, though you’ll need to pay review fees, and the process takes longer than an agreement.
 Regardless of your decision, you need to do something if you ever intend to sell or transfer the property.
 A neighbor’s structure on your property may make things more complicated the longer it goes unaddressed.

 The Bottom Line

 Knowing property lines is an important part of both buying a home and owning a home.
 When buying, property lines lay out in black and white what you’re buying.
-As a homeowner, property lines let you know what you’re responsible for.
+For homeowners, property lines let you know what you’re responsible for.
 If a tree falls across a property line after a storm, it’s important to know who’s liable for cleaning it up and covering damages.
-By knowing how property lines are calculated and what to do if your neighbor builds on your property, you’re a responsible property owner.
-Taking care of what you own is essential to maintaining its value, both in the financial sense and the personal sense.

 If you’re looking to make home improvements, understanding your property lines also ensures you don’t build on your neighbor’s land by mistake.